RutledgePaulV/websocket-layer/readme.md

 Websockets are still low on the abstraction level.
 This library provides a few patterns and state management on top of raw websockets that are closer to what I want within my applications.
+Turns out these abstractions are sort of fundamental since they are the same as those arrived at by https://rsocket.io/.

 ### Installation